sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 In other words, the LSP states that if you use a class, you should be able to replace this class by one of its subclasses.
-The sub-contracting we discussed earlier is just a formalization of this principle.
+The sub-contracting we discussed earlier is just a formalisation of this principle.
 Proper class hierarchies follow the Liskov Substitution Principle.
 Keep the LSP in mind when designing and implementing a software system.